Summary: Ben has a surprise for his young sons, but will the boys be as excited as their father? Word Count: 16,200 Rated T

 “I’m still trying to take it all in,” Adam said.
 “If what Joe says is true, and I believe it is, Maria Santos Jenkins Cartwright planned Joe’s disappearance.
 She paid her sister, Carmen, to do the dirty work.”

 I held my breath.
-Them words struck me light a lightnin’ bolt, and I felt lightheaded.
+Them words struck me like a lightnin’ bolt, and I felt lightheaded.
 I ran a hand through my hair, and I took a big deep breath.
 “No, it can’t be true.”

 Adam’s hand moved up and down Joe’s back and our brother seemed to quiet some.
 He’d been a lively but sensitive little boy, and the tears that tracked down his face showed me that some of that little boy was left inside him.
 Them silent tears bothered me more’n hearin’ them awful words about Maria.